cosmos72/hyperluminal-mem/README.md

 In case it does not find a type with the requested size, it will raise an error.

 Forcing the same value that would be autodetected is fine and harmless.
-Also, the chosen type must be 32 bits wide or more, but there is no upper limit:
+Also, the chosen type must be at least 32 bits wide, but there is no upper limit:
 Hyperluminal-DB is designed to automatically support 64 bits systems, 128 bit systems, and anything else that will exist in the future.
 It even supports 'unusual' configurations where the size of `mem-word`